 |Further details indoors|

-Eight of the single beds (in four of the bedrooms) can be made up as twins or latched together and made up as king-size doubles.
+Sleeping arrangements are very flexible as eight of the single beds (in four of the bedrooms) can be made up as twins or latched together and made up as king-size doubles.

 There is a piano in the back lounge which guests are free to use - but not later than 10.00pm please!